damarpd/research-progress/progress/individual_note.md

 Based on the above-mentioned of the sub-objective, the research question can be indicated as follows:

-(RQ1) How do passengers’ attitudes and perceptions influence their movement behavior in crowded public transport?

-(RQ2) What pedestrian movement patterns can be observed in crowded public transport using video-recorded data at microscopic and macroscopic levels?
+(RQ1) What pedestrian movement patterns can be observed in crowded public transport using video-recorded data at microscopic and macroscopic levels?

+(RQ2) How do passengers’ attitudes and perceptions influence their movement behavior in crowded public transport? -> when they are in stationary state and non-stationary state.

-(RQ3) What alternative framework can better represent interactions among different passenger types during boarding and alighting in crowded public transport?
+(RQ3) What alternative framework can better represent interactions among different passenger types during boarding and alighting in crowded public transport? -> develop alternative framework with proposed passengers state type (stationary and non-stationary)

 <u>What I want to do within this week</u>

-- Provide more elaboration the logic research behind for RQ1 -> examining perceived attitudes and perceptions with differentiate passenger state type (when passenger is in stationary condition and non-stationary)
+- RQ1 -> Provide more elaboration the academical logic behind why come up with RQ1.

-- Provide more elaboration the logic research behind why come up with RQ2 -> emphasizing assessment to observed public transport dynamics through video-record data by generating microscopic and macroscopic metrics (metrics not decided yet)
+    - At-this-moment -> microscopic and macroscopic problem to assess public transport performance within observed record-data through passenger dynamics lens -> emphasizing assessment to observed public transport dynamics through video-record data by generating microscopic and macroscopic metrics (metrics not decided yet and need more elaboration).

+- RQ2 -> Provide more elaboration the academical logic behind why come up with RQ1 -> examining perceived attitudes and perceptions with differentiate passenger state type (when passenger is in stationary condition and non-stationary)

-- RQ3 -> by proposing a hetegenority of passenger type (stationary and non-stationary) -> and why adopt DDCM framework? -> the urgency is "Pedestrian must exist in continuous space given the <mark>fundamental interactions</mark> among pedestrians, while holding consumer surplus as an output of performance indicator of the study (requiring dynamic discrete choice framework)."
+- RQ3 -> by proposing a hetegenority of passenger type (stationary and non-stationary) -> and why adopt DDCM framework? -> the urgency is "Pedestrian must exist in continuous space given the <mark>fundamental interactions</mark> among pedestrians, while holding more macroscopic performance metrics as an output (requiring dynamic discrete choice framework)."

 - Considering the possibility of choosing Jakarta public transport network as a case study examining passengers dynamics (across different public transport maybe BRT, local train).